peterbrittain/asciimatics/README.rst

 Installation
 ------------

-Asciimatics supports Python versions 2 & 3, having .
+Asciimatics supports Python versions 2 & 3.
 For the precise list of tested versions, refer to `pypi <https://pypi.python.org/pypi/asciimatics>`_.

 To install asciimatics, simply install with `pip` as follows: